WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 	git clone git://github.com/WardCunningham/Smallest-Federated-Wiki.git
 	cd Smallest-Federated-Wiki

+We're using Ruby 1.9.2 which we manage with rvm:

+	rvm 1.9.2

 The server is a ruby bundle.
 Get the bundler and then use it to get everything else:

 	sudo gem install bundler
 	sudo bundle install

-We're now using Ruby 1.9.2 which we manage with rvm:

-	rvm 1.9.2

 Launch the server with this bundle command: